'Active club' hate groups are growing in the U.S. — and making themselves seen

 Despite that, groups that have formed in the U.S. have taken their own approach on whether or not to openly embrace neo-Nazism.

 "Their praise of National Socialist tenets and of Adolf Hitler and the Nazi regime is very apparent," said Piggott.
-"If you if you look at their social media, it's full of pro-Nazi, pro-Hitler rhetoric and and iconography."
+"If you look at their social media, it's full of pro-Nazi, pro-Hitler rhetoric and iconography."

 At anti-LGBTQ gatherings during the last two months, active clubs in the U.S. have allied with other white nationalist organizations.
 Among those are Patriot Front, which saw 31 members arrested and charged with conspiring to riot at a Pride event in Coeur d'Alene, Idaho, last summer.
 Also, White Lives Matter groups have reportedly attended "fight nights" hosted by active clubs in San Diego and in Washington state.